Why I Would Prefer Talking To A Chatbot Than a Human Agent

 • Travel and tourism chatbots for hassle-free complicated bookings and advice to visiting places.

 These are just a few businesses and industries that can benefit from the use of chatbots.
-There are many more use cases where chatbots can relieve customer support teams as well as aid sales teams by handling pre-sales questions.
+There are many more use cases where chatbot tools can relieve customer support teams as well as aid sales teams by handling pre-sales questions.

 As you can see, there are many different use cases for chatbots.